poiyomi/PoiyomiDocs/docs/download/download.md

 ### Pro Version: VCC Package

 Optionally, we offer downloading Poiyomi Pro using our VCC Package.
-Things work a little differently, so follow the same instructions as noted above in [Method 1: ALCOM / Creator Companion](#method-1-alcom--creator-companion) but instead of adding the `Poiyomi Toon Shader` package to your project, you will install add `Poiyomi Pro`.
+Things work a little differently, so follow the same instructions as noted above in [Method 1: ALCOM / Creator Companion](#method-1-alcom--creator-companion) but instead of adding the `Poiyomi Toon Shader` package to your project, you will instead add `Poiyomi Pro`.

 As stated, things work a little differently with this version.
 The following sequence will take place:
 1. Upon launching your Unity Project, a script will run that will open your Web Browser.
 You will then be asked to authorize with your Patreon account on `pro.poiyomi.com`.